conorbmurphy/galvanizereference/README.md

 The error of any model is the function of three things: the **variance** (the amount that the function would change if trained on a different dataset) plus **bias** (the error due to simplified approximation) plus the irreducible error (epsilon).
 Your bias goes up as your variance goes down and vice versa.  **Underfitting** is when the model does not fully capture the signal in X, being insufficiently flexible.  **Overfitting** is when the model erroneously interprets noise as signal, being too flexible.

 In linear regression, we minimize the RSS by using the right betas.
 You want to avoid large course corrections because that would mean high variance.  **Ridge (or L2) regression** and **lasso (L1) regression** avoid high variance by penalizing high betas.
 In ridge, you add a hyperparameter that sums up the squared betas.
 As the betas increase, the sum of the beta squared's increase as well.
 Since you multiply your summation of squared betas by lambda, the bigger the lambda the more this is penalized.
-This evens out teh regression line.
+This evens out the regression line.
 Since high betas are penalized, we have to standardize the predictors.

 Lasso regression is almost identical to ridge except you take the magnitude (or absolute value).
 When you plot lasso, it looks like a V while ridge looks like a parabola.
 Lasso still penalizes you when you're close to 0 so it's helpful for feature selection and more sparse models.  *Most consider lasso is better than ridge but it depends on the situation.*